tc39/notes/es7/2015-11/nov-18.md

 BT: spreading before the loop, may have issues

-JHD: proxies with infinite enumeration wouldn’t work then?
+JHD: proxies with infinite enumeration wouldn't work then?

 JHD: something like an iterator that iterators for 5 minutes and stops. (laziness)

-BT: …
+BT: ...

 YK: Can we move from loosening, to changing to the usage to what the implementations want.